 Prudent Pet offers three pet insurance plans and two add-ons to give pet owners more coverage options.
 The Accident-Only Plan covers $10,000 per year for procedures or vet visits related to accidents or injuries, such as bite wounds, swallowed objects, and broken bones.
 The Essential Plan covers $10,000 per year for those accidents in addition to illnesses such as cancer, birth defects, digestive illnesses, hip dysplasia, and hereditary conditions.

-Additionally, Prudent Pet offers a wellness coverage add-on that can be an extra $7.95, $13.95, or $19.95 per month depending on how many preventative benefits and coverage limits you need.
+Additionally, Prudent Pet offers a wellness coverage add-on that can be an extra $7.95, $13.95, or $19.95 per month, depending on how many preventive benefits and how high of coverage limits you need.
 For even more coverage, Prudent Pet sells an add-on for veterinary exam and consultation fees.

-Based on the sample quotes we received during our research, the average cost for pet insurance in Massachusetts with standard accident and illness coverage is around $30–$60 per month for dogs and $15–$30 per month for cats.
+Based on the sample quotes we received during our research, the average cost for pet insurance or a pet wellness plan in Massachusetts with standard accident and illness coverage is around $25–$55 per month for dogs and $15–$35 per month for cats.
 However, these prices can vary based on several factors that go into each premium.

 Here are some factors that may increase or decrease your quoted monthly premiums: